stormchaserroleplaying/stormchaserRPG/Species/Elf/index.md

 Your elf character has a variety of natural abilities, the result of thousands of years of elven refinement.

-## Ability Score Increase
-Your Dexterity score rises by 2.

 ## Age
 Although elves reach physical maturity at about the same age as humans, the elven understanding of adulthood goes beyond physical growth to encompass worldly experience.
 An elf typically claims adulthood and an adult name around the age of 100 and can live to be 750 years old.

 ## Features

+## Attribute Score Increase
+Your Dexterity score rises by 2.

 ### Low-Light Vision
 Elves can see twice as far as humans in conditions of dim light.